beautiful nature when zip lining in Costa Rica

 Turns out, just like every other time I’m massively afraid of something but decide to go for it anyway, I had nothing to fear whatsoever!
 (Sort of.)

 We were in that van for a good hour-long journey from Puerto Limón to the canopy course, yet I can honestly say that I still have no idea what side of the road they drive on in Costa Rica.
+All I do know for sure is that whatever side of the road you’re on, more important is the fact that a lot of horn-honking is involved.

 Eventually we chugged our way up a very steep track and arrived at a small building overlooking one of the most spectacular views I’ve ever laid eyes on.
 Rainforest stretched out as far as the eye could see, with tufts of very low cloud sticking in places like strange pieces of candy floss.